stibbons1990/hex/docs/projects/self-hosting.md

 although it is not yet clear whether a Kanban dashboard is what would help organizing hobby projects.

+#### UniFi Poller

+[UniFi Poller](https://unpoller.com/) *allows you to collect data from your UniFi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards* and you can also *re-use existing database or Grafana installations*.

 #### VictoriaMetrics

 Migrating [Continuous Monitoring](#continuous-monitoring),